reza-zanganeh/30fc-server/README.md

 # 📁 Collection: authentication

-## description : 30fc is a Football team management game

-## The project has been stopped for now 🙃🙃🙃
+### description : 30fc is a Football team management game <br/>The project has been stopped for now 🙃🙃🙃

 ## End-point: login-or-register